Anti-Money Laundering Policy

 The type of client, its business and geographical location, amongst other things, will dictate the due diligence standard and the sort of documentary evidence we are required to obtain to verify a client’s identity.

-In any face to face meeting we first ask to see original documents from two prescribed lists.
-The first list contains documents to evidence your identity such as passport or drivers licence and the second list contains documents to evidence your residence such as a recent (not older then 3 months) utility bill or bank statement.
-If these documents are not available for whatever reason, where possible, we will seek the necessary documentation from publicly available sources and databases to which we have subscribed.
-We call this an Experian check.
+In any meeting, whether face-to-face or virtual, we ask to see original documents from two prescribed lists.
+The first list contains documents to evidence identity such as passport or drivers’ licence and the second list contains documents to evidence residence such as a recent (not older than 3 months) utility bill or bank statement.
+If these documents are not available for whatever reason, we will ask to see alternative documents or use alternative means of establishing our clients are bona fide.

-For any non face-to-face meeting where the client is based abroad we require proof of identity and residence as above save that the original documents must be verified by a local lawyer.
+Where the client is based abroad, we require proof of identity and residence as above save that the original documents must be certified as original by a local lawyer.
+We will require the lawyer’s contact details.

 Where you have provided your personal information to us for the purpose of Anti-Money Laundering compliance and evidencing to us that we are an appropriate firm to be providing legal services to you, we will only process the information for that purpose.

-If we are not able to obtain all the necessary documentation within a reasonable timeframe, we may not be able to act for you.
+If we are not able to obtain all the necessary information we require to establish identity and residence we may not be able to commence acting for you.